centre-for-educational-technology/rada2/README.md

   - Make sure you have set the `QUEUE_DRIVER` in the .env file
     - `QUEUE_DRIVER=database`
   - Run `php artisan queue:table` from terminal
-- Run `php artisan migrate` from terminal (this should create database and more)
+- Run `php artisan migrate` from terminal (this should create the database structure and more)
   - Running `php artisan serve` would serve the app in development (or configure the server of your choice)
 - Run `php artisan db:seed` to ensure that database is filled with required information
 - For xAPI integration (step 2)